Pope Francis Calls Indifference To The Needy A ‘Great Sin’

 These reminders by Pope Francis is not a new development within his administration as he has been staunch on his stances regarding the poor and the marginalized.
 He has been criticizing governments worldwide which do not do anything to alleviate the conditions of the poor.

-[Featured Image by Michael Campanella/Stringer via Getty Images]
+[Featured Image by Michael Campanella/Stringer/Getty Images]